-Any NNEST (Non Native English Speaking Teachers) who have looked for job will have become well acquainted (and doubtless frustrated) by this phrase.
+Any NNEST (Non-Native English Speaking Teachers) who have looked for a job will have become well acquainted (and doubtless frustrated) by this phrase.

 But NESTs have a head start in that the vast majority of jobs require native speakers.
 In fact, on tefl.com, a leading website for English teaching jobs, only 30% of jobs don’t require the applicant to be native.

 The reality is that it all depends on the individual.
 I think it’s fair to say that a native speaker, who is highly qualified and experienced, who speaks the mother tongue of their student(s), is the best-case scenario, in terms of what a student wants.

 It is important that the students (and often parents) feel that they are having/paying for an authentic “English” experience.
 The teacher’s nationality is almost like a brand.
 Everyone wants the product made by a brand they know and trust, even if sometimes the non-branded equivalent is just as good or even better quality and more efficient.

 This may not seem important but, as in any industry, the paying clients demand and shape the product according to what they want.

 However, particularly in a country like Spain, which has a huge number of TEFL positions compared to the rest of Europe, this type of ideal, a native teacher who ticks all of the boxes is something of a rarity.